abrahamwoubie/Summer_School_RL/tasks.md

 ## Learning diary
 Deadline: TBA (~2 weeks after summer school) <br>
-Returnables: Filled learning diary (questions answered)
+Returnables: Filled learning diary (questions answered) <br>
+Filled learning diary will be returned to the Moodle (link will be added later).

 For the first week of the course, participants are required to submit filled learning diary that consists of different questions related to given lectures.